thomas-cleary-uwa/cits3200-unipark-booking/docs/make_booking.md

 ## Step 1.

-Go to the Bookings drop down on the top right and click "New Booking".
+Go to the Bookings drop down on the top left and click "New Booking".
 This will take you to a list of carpark timetables where you can place your bookings.

 ![image](https://user-images.githubusercontent.com/88474382/135707657-8fda2644-628c-4d15-b846-d2ef928950d3.png)